faverog/EYEfollow/README.md

 2) Download and then use the wizard to install the accompanying Gazepoint applications (Analysis, Control, etc)
 3) Locate and open Gazepoint Control and Gazepoint Analysis
 4) In Gazepoint Analysis, make a new project and hit the calibrate button
-5) Exit Gazepoint Analysis and return to Gazepoint Control
+5) Wait for calibration to finish, then exit Gazepoint Analysis and return to Gazepoint Control
 6) Ensure that the calibration sequence occurs when the calibrate button is pressed.
+7) Press "P" to enable Gain Sweep (will be indicated in the status bar at the bottom of the window)

 ### Running the Code
 This project requires Python 3.9.